Godoy0722/ops_csv_importexport/README.md

      - Check that required author fields (given name) are provided

 10. **Multi-Version Import Issues**
-    - Error: `Version is required when preprintIdentifier is provided`
+    - Error: `Version is required when versionIdentifier is provided`
     - Solution:
-      - Ensure both `preprintIdentifier` and `version` are filled when using versioning
+      - Ensure both `versionIdentifier` and `version` are filled when using versioning
       - Verify version numbers are positive integers (1, 2, 3, etc.)

     - Error: `Duplicate preprint version found`
     - Solution:
-      - Check that you don't have duplicate version numbers for the same `preprintIdentifier`
+      - Check that you don't have duplicate version numbers for the same `versionIdentifier`
       - Ensure each version number is unique within the same preprint identifier

     - **Best Practices for Multi-Version Imports:**